spruce04/Python-For-Everybody/README.md

 # Early-Creations
-A collection of early and simple coding projects, including Scissors Paper Rock, Email domain changer, File Reader and analysis and more to come.
+A collection of early and simple coding projects in Python, including Scissors Paper Rock, Email domain changer, File Reader and analysis, with more to come.
+Created after watching Python For Everybody lessons.